1. States and events

 - Optional - one or more parents

 In order for the monitoring to be able to assess the UNREACH status it must know via which path every individual host can be reached.
 Additionally for every host one or more so-called parent hosts may be specified.
 If, e.g. server A seen from monitoring is only accessible via router B, then B is a parent of A. In this way only direct parents are configured.
-Further, a tree-like structure is created with the Checkmk instance at its centre (shown here as ):
+Further, a tree-like structure is created with the Checkmk instance at its center (shown here as ):

 In this example, if the host sw-ks-01.lan.tribe29.com shows the DOWN state, the monitoring automatically assumes that an eventual failure of sw-ks-02.lan.tribe29.com can be explained simply as due to its no longer being accessible to monitoring.
 Whether it really has failed cannot be determined.
 It will be classified as UNREACH in monitoring.
 And there is the important rule that (by default) for hosts with the status UNREACH no alerting takes place.